 Ask a family doctor to send a referral to mental health intake (see "CARES") and specify that it's for a "one-time consultation."
 Unfortunately, last we checked, their waiting list for even a one-time consultation has stretched to many months in most cases.

 For many problems, a psychologist, clinical counsellor, or other therapist may be helpful, possibly in conjunction with a family doctor.
 If money is tight, the Victoria Disability Resource Centre provides a list of free and affordable counselling providers.

-It's a bit more complicated than that actually.
-Most of the psychiatrists in Victoria work for Island Health programs.
-That includes emergency and inpatient treatment at RJH, and various outpatient programs.
-You need to meet certain criteria to be eligible to attend those programs.
+It's a bit more complicated than that.
+Most psychiatrists in Victoria work for Island Health, including emergency, inpatient treatment at RJH, and various outpatient programs.
+You need to meet certain criteria to attend those programs.

-You can also see a psychiatrist in private practice, i.e. not working for one of the Island Health programs (but still paid for by MSP).
-Unfortunately, there are very, very few psychiatrists in private practice in Victoria.
+You can also see a psychiatrist in private practice, i.e., not working at an Island Health program (but still paid by MSP).
+Unfortunately, there are very, very few private practice psychiatrists in Victoria, and virtually all are full.

-In the past, this wasn't as much of a problem, as most people were actually seen through Island Health outpatient programs.
-Unfortunately, in 2016-2017, they substantially tightened their criteria, so far fewer people were eligible.
-That left far more people looking to the very few private practice psychiatrists for help.
+This wasn't as much of a problem in the past, as most people were being seen in Island Health programs.
+However, in ~2016, they substantially tightened their criteria, so far fewer people were eligible.
+That left far more people seeking help from the few private practice psychiatrists.

-This information is provided by Dr. Lysak's office to assist people based on public Island Health information as well as communication with multiple doctors, MOA's, patients, and others.
+This information is provided by Dr. Lysak's office to assist people based on public Island Health information and communication with multiple doctors, MOA's, patients, and others.
 It is not provided (or approved) by Island Health.